swiftlang/swift-evolution/visions/swift-testing.md

 #### Test discovery

-To faciliate test discovery, the attached macros above will eventually use a feature such as `@linkage`, an attribute for controlling low-level symbol linkage (see [pitch](https://forums.swift.org/t/pitch-2-low-level-linkage-control/69752)).
+To facilitate test discovery, the attached macros above will eventually use a feature such as `@linkage`, an attribute for controlling low-level symbol linkage (see [pitch](https://forums.swift.org/t/pitch-2-low-level-linkage-control/69752)).